 Unless you live in a condo, you can’t neglect the home’s exterior, either.
 If the exterior clearly needs work, such as a new paint job or driveway, address those issues first.
 Otherwise, your primary goal should be to accentuate your existing landscaping and appurtenances to enhance curb appeal.
 If you have a traditional lawn, a sprinkling of grass seed or sod application won’t hurt; for flower beds or xeriscapes, fresh mulch and gravel, respectively, should do the trick.

-2. Research the Market & Set Your Price
+2. Research the Market and Set Your Price

 Now it’s time to run an objective analysis of your local housing market and set your home’s list price.
 The key word here is “objective.”
 FSBO sellers all too often let emotion interfere with what should be an entirely rational exercise.
 Your love for your home has no bearing on its market value.

 With the results of your market research in hand, set a list price that reflects your objectives and time horizon.
 If you need to be out of the house as soon as possible, perhaps due to job relocation, price it to sell quickly.
 If you can afford to wait for the right buyer, set a higher list price.
 In hot sellers’ markets where homes routinely sell above asking price, a lower list price may trigger a bidding war that ends with your home selling for far more than it should.